All Episodes

 So, you know, politics isn't for sissies.

-And another thing, but we we have we've how many how many times have you said in your adult life you've had a candidate for president or some office that you really like, but it just doesn't come off well on television.
+And another thing, but we have, how many, how many times have you said in your adult life you've had a candidate for president or some office that you really like?

-Just for some reason television doesn't compliment this person.
+Just for some reason, television doesn't compliment this person.

 And it is.

-They can't get anywhere because they just for some reason television doesn't compliment them, they don't look well on it, they don't handle it well.
+They can't get anywhere because they just, for some reason, television doesn't compliment them.

-Um, and it has an effect regardless how smart they are, how brilliant their policy.
+And it has an effect regardless how smart they are, how brilliant their policy.

 This is one of the things that many people lament with the coming of television.

-You go back and look at presidents that we elected prior to TV and presidents we elected after TV, and you will know there's a huge d do you think do you think a bloated president we had plenty of fat guy presidents?
+You go back and look at presidents that we elected prior to TV and presidents we elected after TV, and you will notice a huge, do you think, do you think a bloated president, we had plenty of fat guy presidents, you think one could get elected today?

 There's not a prayer.